jangho721/jangho721.github.io/_pages/about.md

 My interests are broadly in <strong style="font-weight: 400;">machine learning</strong> and <strong style="font-weight: 400;">software engineering</strong>.
 In particular, I am interested in building AI systems capable of performing tasks that were previously impossible or achieving unprecedented levels of performance, as well as creating data-driven scientific strategies.

-Ultimately, I aim to develop agentic AI that can better assist people and address gaps in society by improving computers' perception, understanding, and reasoning.
+Ultimately, I aim to develop <u>agentic AI</u> that can better assist people and address gaps in society by improving computers' perception, understanding, and reasoning.

 <span style="color: red;">I am looking for a full-time position as a <strong style="color: red;">Data Scientist</strong> or <strong style="color: red;">Machine Learning Engineer</strong> starting in 2025.
 Please feel free to reach out if you are interested in working with me.</span>